Floating block method for quantum Monte Carlo simulations: Methods

+For notational convenience, the limit $L_t \rightarrow \infty$ on the right-hand side is implicit.
+We further simplify the notation as

-where $|c_i|$ represents a time step where we multiply by transfer matrix $e^{-H(c_i)\Delta t}$, and there $L_t/2$ time steps of $|c_i|$ and $|c_j|$ each.
-Note again that since there are an equal number of such time steps in the numerator and denominator, the ground state energy factors cancel out.
-The magnitude of the norm matrix $N_{ij}$ is given by
+where $|c_i|$ represents a time step where we multiply by transfer matrix $e^{-H(c_i)\Delta t}$, and there are $L_t/2$ time steps of $|c_i|$ and $|c_j|$ each.
+Note again that since there are an equal number of such time steps in the numerator and denominator, the ground state energy factors cancel out in the limit $L_t \rightarrow \infty$.
+The squared magnitude of the norm matrix $N_{ij}$ is given by

-in the limit that $L_t$ goes to infinity.
-We prove this expression in the Supplemental Materials.
+Again, the limit $L_t \rightarrow \infty$ is implicit.
+We prove these results in the Supplemental Material.

 For our quantum Monte Carlo simulations, we select configurations according to the absolute value of the expression in the denominator of Eq.~\eqref{N_ij} and evaluate the expressions in the numerator and the denominator.
 However, the stochastic noise will be large if the expressions in the numerator and denominator are very different.
-We first discuss how to optimize the performance of the floating block method for auxiliary-field Monte Carlo simulations, and then we discuss how to optimize the process for worldline Monte Carlo simulations.
+We first discuss how to optimize the performance of the floating block method for auxiliary-field Monte Carlo simulations, and then we discuss how to optimize the process for path integral Monte Carlo simulations without auxiliary fields.

 We can reduce the stochastic error in auxiliary-field Monte Carlo simulations with two techniques.
 The first is to reorder the auxiliary fields in the numerator.
 Usually, the same auxiliary field configurations are used for calculating the numerator and the denominator in Eq.~\eqref{N_ij}.
-Here we instead reorder the auxiliary fields in the numerator so that the sequence of auxiliary fields for coupling $c_i$ are the same for numerator and denominator and the sequence of auxiliary fields for coupling $c_j$ are the same for numerator and denominator.
-After performing this reordering, the only difference between the numerator and denominator then comes from the commutator of the transfer matrices with different Hamiltonian couplings.
-We can illustrate the calculation of $|N_{ij}|^2$ for 12 time steps,

-The time steps in the numerator and denominator with the same highlighted boxes have the same auxiliary field configurations.
+Here, we instead reorder the auxiliary fields in the numerator so that the sequence of auxiliary fields for coupling $c_i$ is the same for the numerator and denominator.
+Similarly, the sequence of auxiliary fields for coupling $c_j$ is the same for the numerator and denominator.
+After performing this reordering, the only difference between the numerator and denominator comes from the commutator of the transfer matrices with different Hamiltonian couplings.
+We can illustrate the calculation of $|N_{ij}|^2$ with 12 time steps in the top line of Fig.~\ref{N_ij}.
+The time steps in the numerator and denominator connected by double-arrow lines have the same auxiliary field configurations.
+This reordering greatly reduces the noise of the Monte Carlo simulations.
+Without the reordering, it is impossible to compute norm matrices from any calculation with more than a few time steps.
+We discuss the computational advantage of reordering the auxiliary fields in the Supplemental Material and show that it provides a computational advantage of many orders of magnitude.